Past Perfect

 0:00

-I had finishs before him.
+I had already finishs my homework before he even started his.

 🐾